 Nurse Practitioner’s Business Practice and Legal Guide by Carolyn Buppert

 This reference book provides the legal scope and federal regulations foundation that NPs need for the best, most effective practices.
-It’s perfect for new and older NPs, and can even be used by nursing students or nurses interested in a legal perspective.
+It’s perfect for new and older NPs, and can even be used by nurses interested in a legal perspective.

 Davis’s Drug Guide for Nurses by April Hazard Vallerand, Cynthia Sanoski, and Judith Deglin

 If you’re in the health care field, you’ve probably heard of this classic staple!
 It’s a comprehensive drug guide on the best practices for administration across the lifespan and includes monographs for both generic and trade-name drugs.